dzianis-dashkevich/vhs-next/README.md

 - Developers who want to build their own player's UI on top of `@videojs/playback`
 - Developers who want embedded player experience

-This documents covers only `@videojs/playback` and other playback-related utility packages.
+This document covers only `@videojs/playback` and other playback-related utility packages.

 The following existing public packages should be deprecated and archived after `@videojs/playback` is fully developed:
 - https://github.com/videojs/http-streaming